google/flatbuffers/docs/source/FlatBuffers.md

 # Overview {#flatbuffers_overview}

-[FlatBuffers](@ref flatbuffers_overview) is an efficient cross platform serialization library for C++, C#, C, Go, Java, JavaScript, Lobster, Lua, TypeScript, PHP, and Python.
+[FlatBuffers](@ref flatbuffers_overview) is an efficient cross platform serialization library for C++, C#, C, Go, Java, JavaScript, Lobster, Lua, TypeScript, PHP, Python, and Rust.
 It was originally created at Google for game development and other performance-critical applications.